 Before you can even think about packing, you need to sort out your legal status.
 While US citizens can visit Europe’s Schengen Zone for up to 90 days without a visa, moving there requires the right permits.
 You’ll need to research the specific visa rules for the country you’re moving to, as requirements for work, study, or family visas vary widely.
 This process can take months, so start as early as possible.
 Gather all necessary documents, like your passport, birth certificate, and proof of financial stability, so you’re ready to submit your application.

-Coordinating Your Timeline and Logistics
+Coordinating Your Moving Timeline

 Juggling your move-out date, travel plans, and the arrival of your belongings is a serious logistical puzzle.
 Ocean freight can take several weeks, while air freight is faster but more expensive.
 You need to decide which items you’ll need immediately and which can wait.
 An experienced mover can help you weigh your options and create a realistic timeline.
 Using a detailed moving checklist will also help you stay organized and ensure nothing falls through the cracks, from canceling utilities in the US to setting up your new home in Europe.